smart0eddie/ViLa-MIL/README.md

 ## 3. Prepare Dataset File

-For each dataset, a `dataset.csv` file is needed in the following format and put it into the `dataset_csv` folder:
+For each dataset, a `DATASET.csv` file is needed in the following format and put it into the `dataset_csv` folder:

 ```
 Headname: 'case_id, slide_id, label'
 Each line: 'TCGA-UZ-A9PS, TCGA-UZ-A9PS-01Z-00-DX1.3CAF5087-CDAB-42B5-BE7C-3D5643AEAA6D, CCRCC'
 ```

-A `uuid_name_file.xlsx` file stores the corresponding relations between uuid and slide files
+A `UUID.xlsx` file stores the corresponding relations between uuid and slide files
 ```
 Headname: 'uuid', 'slide file name', 'slide label'
 Each line: '94a35fa3-7b14-4393-9288-ebc3a37716f1, TCGA-49-6745-01Z-00-DX3.40cd3c60-889c-4eaa-be55-36ab5d8b2400.svs, LUAD'